phonkee/go-xmlrpc/README.md

 # go-xmlrpc

 go-xml rpc takes another path to provide parsing of xml.
-Instead of using reflect heavily, go-xmlrp does code generation.
+Instead of reflect for binding xml=>go, go-xmlrpc does code generation.
 It uses etree implementation and generates code direclty for service methods.
 Isn't that nice?
 It's safe, fast, awesome!